Logistics Visibility Task Force

 Technical standards promote full link visibility of logistics supply chain

-IPCSA Secretary General, Mr Richard Morton stated that the work that IPCSA has already done in the creation of it’s “Network of Trusted Networks” forms the basis for information sharing amongst it’s members and that IPCSA is delighted that this is expanding with this new alliance in the form of the Visibility Task Force.
+IPCSA Secretary General Mr Richard Morton explained that the work IPCSA had already done in the creation of its ‘Network of Trusted Networks’ formed the basis for information sharing amongst its members.
+“IPCSA is delighted that this is expanding with this new alliance in the form of the Logistics Visibility Task Force.”

 The important starting point of international logistics information sharing and cooperation

 At present, the user of logistics information needs to obtain the required logistics information conveniently and reliably.
 The provider of logistics information wants to share the logistics information in a controlled and safe way.
-The meeting discussed how to meet this demand?
+The meeting discussed how to meet this demand.
 Delegates from DAKOSY, Portbase, Port of Antwerp and DAGANET shared their practical experience on how to ensure reliable and safe logistics information sharing by their respective Port Community Systems and Single Window Logistics Platforms.

-Mr. Wu Yizhou, deputy director of LOGINK Management Center, said, 'LOGINK provides a unified window for China’s logistics information development.
-By building an exchange network based on technical standards, we will work together with all parties to develop international logistics information platform information exchange standards through the platform of Logistics Visibility Task Force.
+Mr Wu Yizhou, deputy director of LOGINK Management Center, said: “LOGINK provides a unified window for China’s logistics information development.
+By building an exchange network based on technical standards, we will work together with all parties to develop international logistics information platform information exchange standards through the platform of the Logistics Visibility Task Force.”

-“It is believed that through the standardization and implementation efforts of the Logistics Visibility Task Force, the logistics visibility of Cainiao Network will be effectively promoted and solved."
-Mr. Huang Zhemin, head of the international B2B product of Cainiao Network, said.
+“It is believed that through the standardisation and implementation efforts of the Logistics Visibility Task Force, the logistics visibility of Cainiao Network will be effectively promoted and solved,” said Mr Huang Zhemin, head of the international B2B product of Cainiao Network.

 For more information on this Visibility Task Force please contact: